Student Professional Organizations

 Please contact the Department of Counseling and Higher Education (CAHE) for more information at cahe@niu.edu

-The NIU Chapter of Educators Rising Collegiate is an organization for pre-service teachers and education advocates.
-NIU Educators Rising offers opportunities for collegiate students to broaden their perspective beyond the classroom through professional development, leadership development, and access to a variety of resources.
+The NIU Chapter of Aspiring Educators is an organization for pre-service teachers and education advocates.
+NIU Aspiring Educators Educators offers opportunities for collegiate students to broaden their perspective beyond the classroom through professional development, leadership development, and access to a variety of resources.
 Membership is open to all majors.

 Educators Rising is a national organization committed to supporting undergraduate students to be an active voice in the future of education, find support from mentors and other like-minded aspiring educators, and advocate for diversity in local districts and schools.